pgoron/gitnorm/README.md

     rm 'lorem.lf'
     $ git reset --hard
     HEAD is now at 13d463a initial commit
-    $ file lorem.crlf
+    $ file lorem.lf lorem.crlf
-    lorem.crlf: ASCII text, with CRLF line terminators
+    lorem.lf: ASCII text, with CRLF line terminators lorem.crlf: ASCII text, with CRLF line terminators
-    $ file lorem.lf
+    $ file
-    lorem.lf: ASCII text, with CRLF line terminators
     ```

-    // TODO see what happen if users don't do it.
+    NB: Not doing this operation is not really a problem, files with wrong end of lines won't appear in `git status` or `git diff`.

-2nd case:contributors have pending commits not yet merged in central repository
+2nd case: contributors have pending commits not yet merged in central repository

+During rebase / merge, users will face conflicts due to difference of line endings on files that where initially with CRLF eol.
+These conflicts can be ignored automatically by passing `-s recursive -X renormalize` to `git rebase` or `git merge` commands.

 * Linux, Mac, Windows/Cygwin users:
-During rebase / merge, users will face conflicts due to difference of line endings on files that where initially with CRLF eol.
-These conflicts can be
-ignored automatically by passing `-s recursive -X renormalize` to `git rebase` or `git merge` commands.

-* Windows / gitforwindows users: TODO
+* Windows / gitforwindows users:
+    As described above text files that were initially in LF mode won't be automatically rewritten to use CRLF in working tree if they haven't been modified in parent commit.
+Users will have to do `git rm -r --cached . && git reset --hard` to get platform line
+    endings.